 Amenities

 A quiet sanctuary.
-The sitting area of the Vista Suite has plenty of room to relax.
+The seating area of the Vista Suite has plenty of room to relax.
 Large picture windows frame panoramic ocean views.
 The perfect backdrop for breakfast in bed.

 Essentials